Andreansx/Networking-lab/README.md

 **1. First, it may be the best idea to look at the diagram showing the topology of the network.
 Look at [Network Diagram](#network-diagram)**

 **2. Then, the most interesting thing is to look into specific projects and deployments that take place in the lab.
-They are listed below in the [Projects](#projects) section, and are split into regular and IaC directories**
+They are listed below in the [Projects](#projects) section, and are split into regular and IaC directories.
+You can also see [`./docs/`](./docs/).
+For example there is a new IPv4 addressation plan.**

 **3. You can afterwards browse through individual configuration files.
 The most important ones are listed here:**